Troubleshooting Canceled Jobs in SAP BASIS

 - Confirm

-Necessity:- Action: Engage the ABAP developer responsible for
+S_C_EDINecessity:- Action: Engage the ABAP developer responsible for

-IDocs). - Rationale: Ensure the authorization object being requested truly aligns with the intended functionality.
+Z_INT_PROCESSand the functional team.
+Confirm if this integration is indeed involving IDoc processing (specificallyORDERSIDocs). - Rationale: Ensure the authorization object being requested truly aligns with the intended functionality.
 Sometimes,

-dumps due to incorrect data can lead to misleading authorization check errors.
+MESSAGE_TYPE_Xdumps due to incorrect data can lead to misleading authorization check errors.

 - Action: Engage the ABAP developer responsible for